send-me-a-ticket/DockFlix/README.md

 [8009](http://127.0.0.1:8009)  - Jellyfin <br>
 [8010](http://127.0.0.1:8010)  - JellySeer

-Now, you can setup connections between different tools to each other, ports as above.
+Now, you can setup connections between different tools to each other.

-Recommended to use hostname `host.docker.internal` when configuring connections between different tools.
+Recommended to use hostname `host.docker.internal` when configuring connections between different tools, ports as above.

 <br><br>